mccoates/mccoates.github.io/research.md

 ## Research interests
 I am broadly interested in epidemiological methods and causal inference in population health.
 A few areas of interest are:
+* The use of graphical tools in causal inference to understand bias
 * Modeling potential population health impact of interventions and policies
-* Systems science and simulation in relation to causal inference
+* Health metrics to inform decision-making
 * Non-"lifestyle" risk factors for non-communicable diseases

 ---